mavjav-edu/pcc_2e/solutions/solutions.md

 Solutions for selected exercises from each chapter can be found below.
 Be careful about looking at the solutions too quickly; make sure you've given yourself time to wrestle with the concepts you just learned before looking at a solution.
 Also, there are several ways to solve many of the exercises, and the solutions only show one possible way to complete each exercise.

-I haven't included solutions for Chapters 18-20, because the exercises for those chapters are really projects in themselves.
-If you're having trouble with an exercise from one of those chapters consider posting on [Stack Overflow](https://stackoverflow.com/), [r/learnpython](https://www.reddit.com/r/learnpython/), or get in touch.
+The book's author hasn't included solutions for Chapters 18-20, because the exercises for those chapters are really projects in themselves.
+If you're having trouble with an exercise from one of those chapters consider posting on [Stack Overflow](https://stackoverflow.com/), [r/learnpython](https://www.reddit.com/r/learnpython/), or [join the Discord server](https://discord.gg/KzzTBbr).

 - [Chapter 2](../chapter_2/)
 - [Chapter 3](../chapter_3/)